hubmannj/NWTK-Cheatsheet/Cisco.md

 ## VLAN´s
-Vlans are used to segment a Network.
-You are able to set a border between Clients.
-For example segmentation between 2 Departments -> Production (VLAN 10) and Marketing (VLAN 20).
+Vlans are used to segment a network.
+You are able to set a border between clients.
+For example segmentation between 2 departments -> Production (VLAN 10) and Marketing (VLAN 20).

 ### Create a VLAN